Drama (Joint Honours) BA (Hons) year two modules

 The Drama (Joint Honours) BA (Hons) modules listed below give you a flavour of what is available during your second year of study.

 Performance in Context: culture and theory

-Building on Performance in Context: history and analysis, this module provides an opportunity for students to develop their understanding of theatre history further, while simultaneously allowing them to access some more advanced key critical theories.
+Building on Performance in Context: history and analysis, this module provides an opportunity for you to develop your understanding of theatre history further, while simultaneously allowing you to access some more advanced key critical theories.
 Moving more conclusively into the modern and contemporary period, the module seeks to unpack the relationship between performance and politics (identity, positionality and framework) to contextualise the history of criticism, as well as discuss ideas such as intermediality and the site-specific.
-This module provides a key link between Level 5 and the larger projects at Level 6, preparing students by advancing their writing, reading, analytical and presentation skills.
+This module provides a key link between Level 5 and the larger projects at Level 6, preparing you by advancing your writing, reading, analytical and presentation skills.

 You will take the above module and choose from:

 Curve Company 1 offers you the opportunity to perform at Curve in a production as part of the theatre’s spring season.
 Working with the artistic team, you will, following a successful audition process, prepare, rehearse and perform in a public production as a member of the Curve Company.
 The module will enable you to develop your technical and creative skills in performance as well as your professional working skills in preparation, conduct and reflection.
 The module requires a commitment to work in the evenings (production week) and includes intensive delivery (in week 22, for example).
 The module will be delivered on campus and at Curve.
 Enrolment onto the module is dependant on a successful audition that will take place towards the end of your first year.